Mirantis/virtlet/docs/architecture.md

 [CRI specification](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/container-runtime-interface-v1.md).
 It serves the requests from kubelet by doing the following:

-* controlling the preparation of libvirt VM environment (virtual drives, network interfaces, trimming resources like RAM, CPU),
+* setting up libvirt VM environment (virtual drives, network interfaces, trimming resources like RAM, CPU)
-* calling [CNI plugins](https://kubernetes.io/docs/admin/network-plugins/#cni) to setup network environment for virtual machines,
+* requesting CNI setup from tapmanager (see below)
 * telling libvirt to call vmwrapper instead of using emulator directly
-* querying libvirt for VM statuses,
+* querying libvirt for VM statuses
-* instructing libvirt to stop VMs,
+* instructing libvirt to stop VMs
+* requesting CNI teardown from tapmanager (see below)
 * and finally calling libvirt to tear down VM environment.

+## tapmanager

+`tapmanger` is a process that controls the setup of VM networking using CNI which is started by `virtlet` command (it uses the same `virtlet` binary).
+It has the following responsibilities:
+* takes setup requests from Virtlet manager and sets up networking for a VM, producing an open fd corresponding to the tap device
+* runs DHCP server for each active VM
+* serves requests from `vmwrapper` (see below) sending it the file descriptor over a Unix domain socket so that it can be used in another container (more precisely, another mount namespace) without the need for shared access to the directory containing network namespaces
+* tears down the VM network upon Virtlet manager requests

 ## vmwrapper

-vmrapper is responsibile for:
-* passing the network configuration prepared by CNI plugins to the VM by means of built-in DHCP server
-* spawning emulator (currently qemu-kvm),
-* responding to DHCP queries from VM,
-* signaling emulator to stop VM,
-* reconstructing network interfaces to initial state for CNI teardown procedure.
+`vmrapper` is run by libvirt and wraps the emulator (QEMU/KVM).
+It requests tap file descriptor from `tapmanager`, adds command line arguments needed by the emulator to use the tap device and then `exec`s the emulator.

 ## CRI Proxy